CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Equivalences-and-Path-Algebra.lagda.md

 symP p j = p (~ j)
 ```

-Now, there's a evident question we can ask: what happens if we flip a
+Now, there's an evident question we can ask: what happens if we flip a
 path twice?
 Agda takes it as an axiom that `~ (~ i) = i`, so the
 answer is that we get the same path again by definition.